-The DMU will output analog voltages representing the rate sensor measurement on pins 8 - 10 in scaled sensor mode.
-In angle mode, only the yaw rate sensor will be output, on pin 10.
+The DMU will output analog voltages representing the rate sensor measurement on pins 8-10 in both scaled sensor mode and angle mode.

 The analog outputs for the angular rate signals are not taken directly from the rate sensors; they are created by a D/A converter internal to the DMU.
 The output range is $\pm 4.096V$ with 12-bit resolution.
 The analog data will represent the actual measured quantities, in engineering units, not the actual voltage at the sensor output.
 To convert the analog output to a sensor value use the following relation: